LandSciTech/ODMAP-NOBMWG/CODE_DESIGN.md

   1. Add the new element_type and export function call to the `switch` call in `output$protocol_download`

-**Note** So far I have not added knit or export functions for any of the new inputs I have created.

 To run the local version of the app opwn the ui.R file and click Run App in RStudio.
 Or run `shiny::runApp()` in the console.